angelomaia/chatbot_tprototype/readme.md

 This repository has been originally uploaded by tprototype.

 I copied it with the intent of tweaking it freely.

-Everything below this message has been written by tprototype.
 ```
 ## Chatbot